njwatkin/Project1_Revised_EVPerfandConsExp/README_Final.md

 ![EVTypes](<Presentation/Images/Cover_and_General/EV_Types.png>)

 Based on the secondary research, available datasets, and the current focus in popular media on EV cars, we opted to focus on EV cars (passenger cars and sports vehicles) for Project 1.
-Accordingly, we preprocessed datasets so pickup truck and heavy utility vehicle data were not included in the analyses.
+Accordingly, we preprocessed datasets so *pickup truck, heavy utility, and commmerical vehicle data were not included in the analyses*.

 Our primary audiences in the EV community would be:
 - Vehicle manufacturers